 Artist statement

 Claire-louise is an eco-conscious alternative photographer whose work explores issues to do with health, wellbeing, disability and discrimination, in a forthright and compassionate way.
 Through the unique practice of camera-less photography, which includes scannography, photogram’s, cyanotypes, chemigram’s, anthotype’s and chlorophyll printing, to create a sense of pronounced feeling for both the artist and audience.
-Her work studies colour, texture, and incorporates science and art to create images that are both moving and impactful.
+Her work studies; colour, texture, and sensory engagement.

-Pitman sees to educate people on inclusivity as she herself has three disabilities.
+Pitman sees to educate people on inclusivity as she herself has 3 disabilities.
 Throughout her practice the aims are to be accessibility aware but the most important goal is trying to make sure no one is left out.
 Why should individuals be singled out because photography is primarily visual based ?
-This can be executed by using audio content, tangibility and colour contrast to name a few areas that creatives can use.
-Furthermore she plans to use braille labels more often on these works.
+This can be executed by using; audio content, tangibility, repurposed materials and colour contrast.
+Through personal identity and lived experience, her work functions as both self-reflection and education, advocating for inclusive photographic practices where no one is excluded.

 Biography

 Claire-louise Pitman was born in Somerset where she had her first major operation at just a few months old.
-As a child she enjoyed forest school and participated in camping.
-Now she is closer to nature because of it.
+As a child, she attended forest school and took part in school camping, experiences that continue to inform her close relationship with nature.

 There she studied a few fine art courses for 4 years which led her to being a photography graduate at The university of Plymouth.
 Most recently, she has graduated from Arts University of Plymouth in photography.